 That is where we come in.

-No matter how dark things may seem, the dually accredited alcohol and drug rehab centers at Casa Capri are a beacon of hope for young women struggling with depression’s deep pain.
-We truly believe that everyone deserves to live a life filled with joy and love and this is exactly what we deliver to each of our clients.
+Each woman at Casa Capri Recovery has a clinical team that will decide which of the available treatment or combination of treatments is best suited for her.
+For instance, counseling and therapy may also require medication.
+No matter how dark things may seem initially, our accredited alcohol and drug rehab centers at Casa Capri Recovery are a beacon of hope for women struggling with depression’s deep pain.
+We truly believe that everyone deserves to live a life filled with joy and love—and this is exactly what we deliver to each of our clients.

 In women, depression can include some specific signs, such as:

 - Difficulty making decisions or carrying out simple, daily tasks;

 - Physical symptoms that don’t respond to treatment, such as headaches, chronic pain or digestive issues

 Major Depression – One of the primary signs of major depression is that the person has lost interest in what is going on around them.
 Even the activities that they used to enjoy don’t interest them anymore.
 The symptoms include changes in appetite, fatigue, and feeling worthless and even having suicidal thoughts in extreme cases.